 Nonetheless, it should be stressed that the convergence to the normal distribution concerns the body of the distribution.
-For example, what is depicted in Figure 2.5 is about the body of the distribution.
+For example, what is depicted in Figure 2.6 is about the body of the distribution.
 What happens with the tail behaviour, i.e., the extremes?
 Apparently, once the theoretical conditions of validity are satisfied, the theoretical result should hold true.
 However, this may not be of any help in practice as the convergence in the tail is much slower.
-Figure 2.6 (left) shows that the convergence in the tail is indeed slow for the exponential distribution, much slower than that of the body of the same distribution shown in Figure 2.5 (right).
-The coefficient of skewness for the sum of $32 \ \underline{x_i}$ is rather small (0.35) indicating a rather satisfactory approximation by the normal distribution.
-However, Figure 2.6 (left) shows that for $\overline{F} = 0.001$ the distribution of the sum of $32 \ x_i$ is by an order of magnitude larger than that of the normal distribution.
+Figure 2.7 (left) shows that the convergence in the tail is indeed slow for the exponential distribution, much slower than that of the body of the same distribution shown in Figure 2.6 (right).
+The coefficient of skewness for the sum of 32 $\underline{x_i}$ is rather small (0.35) indicating a rather satisfactory approximation by the normal distribution.
+However, Figure 2.7 (left) shows that for $\bar{F}=0.001$ the distribution of the sum of 32 \underline{x}i is by an order of magnitude larger than that of the normal distribution.